camillareis/camillareis.github.io/_pages/cv.md

 * **Android Developement** | July - August 2018 <br />
   at wirecube GmbH in Graz <br />
   Responsibilites:
+  *
   * x
-  * x

 * **Technical Support** | June - July 2017 & 2018 <br />
-  at the Fifteen Seconds Festival in Graz
+  at the Fifteen Seconds Festival in Graz <br />
+  *  Technical set-up of registration booths, devices and technical equipment before and during the festival
+  *  Point of contact for technical support for the exihibitors

 * **Software Developer for IT/ERP BAAN** | August - September 2016 <br />
   Liebherr, Nenzing <br />